BBC-Esq/WhisperS2T-transcriber/README.md

 ```
 The program will process any and all of the following file types:
 * ```.mp3```, ```.wav```, ```.flac```, ```.wma```, ```.aac```, ```.m4a```, ```.avi```, ```.mkv```, ```.mp4```, ```.asf```, ```.amr```.

+### Important
+All transcriptions are output in the same folder of the file that was transcribed.
+If you'd like to change this behavior put an issue on Github requesting it.